A 'cozy night,' roasting chicken and a royal proposal

 He thought, "I'm going to have to up my game."

-Shortly after their encounter, they decided another date was in order.
+Shortly after their first encounter, during which they shared their passions and the changes they'd like to effect in the world, they decided another date was in order.

 "What are we doing tomorrow?
 We should meet again," Markle recalled asking.

-Prince Harry was about to head off to Africa, and Markle was busy with work.
+Prince Harry was about to head off to Africa, and Markle was busy filming "Suits."

 "We need to get the diaries out and find out how we're going to make this work," Harry thought at the time.